edealfonso/loopXY/README.md

 Description
 ------------

-jQuery plugin to create a XY PSEUDO-INFINITE experience with animations and interaction effects.
+jQuery plugin to create a XY PSEUDO-INFINITE experience with animations and interaction effects (detailed below).
+In order to do this, the plugin creates replicas of the layout.
+The plugin is compatible with responsive layouts.
+An original idea of Miguel Angel Álvarez (maalvarezluque@gmail.com) developed by Elsa de Alfonso (elsa.de.alfonso@gmail.com).

+Feel free to contact for suggestions and participation.

+Please consider donating if you use the plugin: https://www.paypal.com/donate/?business=9TUCX93RCG4NG&no_recurring=0&currency_code=EUR

+###Version history
-First edition created by Elsa de Alfonso in Barcelona in December 2021.
+- 1.0 First version, made in Barcelona in December 2021

+###Licensing
+MIT License